The Daily Dose: Daily Oppas (Part 1)

 That’s exactly what the multifaceted, multilingual US-raised Korean has been doing since 2008, when he joined the reality show “Hot Blood Men” to eventually debut as a rapper for the boyband 2PM.
 His success as an idol brought him to the world of acting, not just in Korea but also in Japan.
 After debuting in the k-drama “Cinderella’s Sister” in 2010, he joined fellow idols in the hit show “Dream High” in 2011.
 That same year, he debuted on Japanese TV, bagging a role in the Sunday drama “Boku to Star no 99 Nichi”.
 He even became a variety show mainstay, showcasing his easygoing personality on the popular “Three Meals a Day” for two seasons.

-After he was discharged, he gave us arguably his most iconic role to date—the intern-turned-cold-blooded-villain in “Vincenzo” (2021)—one that he said appealed to him because it allowed him to show many sides.
-And he followed that by showing yet another side of him in the romantic comedy "sageuk" (historical show) “Secret Royal Inspector Joy” (2021).
+After he was discharged, he gave us arguably his most iconic role to date—the intern-turned-cold-blooded villain in “Vincenzo” (2021)—one that appealed to him because it allowed him to show many sides.
+And he followed that by showing yet another side of himself in the romantic comedy "sageuk" (historical show) “Secret Royal Inspector Joy” (2021).
 He’ll be back on screen later this year in a completely different role, this time as a police detective out to punish evil in the OCN drama “Blind”.

 Clearly, Ok Taecyeon has already been spreading a lot of joy.
 But can somebody please tell him more shirtless scenes will make us extremely happy, too?